 “Solar it seems underused, and there are only a few problems with it”, said William, encouraged by his science teacher from Meadow Park Middle School.
 “Regular solar cells are only 2D and only allow light interaction once,” he also said.

-While college students have come up with unusual solar cars and the state of Oregon recently unveiled solar panels to power highway lights, Yuan is thinking global: “It’ll have a really positive impact on society and the environment,” he said.
+While college students have come up with unusual solar cars and the state of Oregon recently unveiled solar panels to power highway lights, William Yuan is thinking global: “It’ll have a really positive impact on society and the environment,” he said.

 His next step is to get a manufacturer and market it.